We look forward to meeting you at Family Orientation!

 No matter where your student lives, there are resources to help them create a living space that supports their academic success.
 Housing & Food Services shares important services and move-in dates.
 If your student plans to commute to campus, they are welcome to use Commuter & Transfer Commons when they come to campus.

-Engaging in Fraternity & Sorority Life: Ask staff from the Office of Fraternity & Sorority Life your questions.
+Ask staff from the Office of Fraternity & Sorority Life your questions.

 Meet with faculty to learn ways that your student will interact with faculty during their time at the UW, including classroom expectations.